Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 What about deduced return types?
 --------------------------------

 This feature is not compatible with deduced return types at this time.
-If designated initializers are ever accepted, it might be possible to lift this restriction:
+In light of P0329_, it might be possible to lift this restriction:

 .. code:: c++